xkilian/snmp_exporter/generator/README.md

                              #   EnumAsStateSet: An enum with a time series per state.
 Good for variable low-cardinality enums.
                              #   Bits: An RFC 2578 BITS construct, which produces a StateSet with a time series per bit.

-    filters: # Define filters no reduce the scope of walked oid / metric gathered
+    filters: # Define filters to collect only a subset of OID table instances
-      static: # static filters are handled in the generator
+      static: # static filters are handled in the generator.
+They will convert walks to multiple gets with the specified instances
+              # in the resulting snmp.yml output.
-        instance: # instance filter let specify specific instance to get for the list of target specified
+        instance: # the instance filter will reduce a walk of a table to only the defined instances to get
-                  # If one of the target is in a lookup, the filter will apply to oiding depending on it
+                  # If one of the target OIDs is used in a lookup, the filter will apply ALL tables using this lookup
+                  # For a network switch, this could be used to collect a subset of interfaces such as uplinks
+                  # For a router, this could be used to collect all real ports but not vlans and other virtual interfaces
+                  # Specifying ifAlias or ifName if they are used in lookups with ifIndex will apply to the filter to
+                  # all the OIDs that depend on the lookup, such as ifSpeed, ifInHcOctets, etc.
+                  # This feature applies to any table(s) OIDs using a common instance
           - targets:
             - bsnDot11EssSsid
-            instances: ["2","3","4"]  # List of instance to get
+            instances: ["2","3","4"]  # List of interface instances to get

-        metric: # metric filter let specify specific oid in the subtree to get metric on
-                # it will not limit the number of request made to the hardware (as the exporter will Walk over the parent oid)
-                # The metrics specified in the list will be written in the snmp.yml.
-(Other will be discarded)
-          - oid: 1.3.6.1.2.1.2.2.1
-            metrics : ["3", "5", "7", "14"]

-      dynamic: # dynamic filters are handed by the exporter.
-The generator simply copy them
+      dynamic: # dynamic filters are handed by the snmp exporter.
+The generator will simply pass on the configuration in the snmp.yml.
                # (Not implemented yet) the exporter will do a snmp get of the oid and will restrict snmp get made on the targets
-               # if the value returned is in the values list
+               # if the value returned is in the values list.
+               # This would be typically used to specify a filter for interfaces with a certain name in ifAlias, ifSpeed or admin status.
+               # For example, only get interfaces that a gig and faster, or get interfaces that are named Up or interfaces that are admin Up
         - oid: 1.3.6.1.2.1.2.2.1.7
           targets:
             - "1.3.6.1.2.1.2.2.1.4"